Ruth W. Craig, PhD

 Pharmacology & Toxicology

 Boston University, MA 1980

 Pharmacology and Toxicology Graduate Program

 Dept. of Pharmacology and Toxicology

 • Control of cell viability by apoptosis-regulating genes such as Mcl-1.

 • Causes of human mortality as they have evolved over the last several centuries.

 Dr. Ruth Craig received her B.S. in Zoology from Pomona College.
 She completed M.A. and Ph.D. degrees in Pharmacology at, respectively, Boston University Medical School and the State University of New York.
 After postdoctoral training at Harvard Medical School, she moved to Johns Hopkins University School of Medicine and then Geisel School of Medicine at Dartmouth.
 In 2016, she earned the credential of Certified Genealogist® from the Board for Certification of Genealogists.

-Ruth Craig What Happened to the Jewish Infantryman?
+R. Craig, What Happened to the Jewish Infantryman?
 He Fought for Germany in World War I But Was He Able to Ship Out Before the Holocaust?
-Avotanu 37 (Fall 2016): 49–52.
+Avotaynu 37 (Fall 2016): 49–52.